 Our amazing Senior Administrative Assistant Fredericka (“Freddie”) Grant does a great job handling our office inbox, and that leaves me free to concentrate on other areas.
 My mornings are blocked off for one-on-one meetings with students, and I usually have five to six of those before lunch.
 We discuss everything from loan repayment plans and strategies to current financial aid packages and application help.

-The afternoons are usually reserved for faculty and staff meetings, such as with Director of Enrollment Management and Registrar Jana Baslikova or the Clinical DNP Director Mary Ann Camilleri, JD, BSN, RN, FACHE.
+The afternoons are usually reserved for faculty and staff meetings, such as with Director of Enrollment Management and Registrar Jana Baslikova or the Leadership DNP Director Mary Ann Camilleri, JD, BSN, RN, FACHE.
 And now that we’re in recruiting season, we will soon be hosting multiple webinars a week.